evergreeners/Evergreeners-web/README.md

   <p><strong>Track your consistency.
 Grow your legacy.</strong></p>
 </div>

-Evergreeners is a developer-focused habit and contribution tracking application — a **digital garden** where consistency compounds over time.
+Evergreeners is a developer-focused habit and contribution tracking application.. a **digital garden** where consistency compounds over time.
 It helps users visualize daily activity, maintain streaks, and build a lasting record of effort.

 ## 📚 Documentation